+Originally, Wonder Fools’ plan was to deliver workshops in areas of Glasgow with high levels of refugees.
 Along with producer Steph Connell, I met with various different groups and individuals including Tricia McConalogue from Bridging the Gap; Pinar Aksu who is an activist and Community Development Worker, who works with Maryhill Integration Network; and the Citizens Theatre’s very own Elly Goodman who works with the Participation department.
-Together, over a period of a few weeks, we discussed how best to reflect the ideas within Anders Lustgarten’s play through engagement.
-Originally, Wonder Fools’ plan was to deliver two workshops to groups of 20 people in areas of Glasgow with high levels of refugees, such as Maryhill.
-However, from the initial discussions it became clear that delivering drama workshops to refugees about their own plight might not be the best approach and that a more sensitive, holistic approach to working with the different groups might better serve what we wanted to achieve.
-In the end Wonder Fools delivered workshops to high school students at St Andrews RC exploring the themes of the play.
-Yet it still felt important that we tried to engage with people who were affected by the issues in the play – the migrant crisis, austerity – but who might not see the play itself.
+Through discussion and consultation with them, we decided to challenge ourselves and push our engagement programme further than simply delivering workshops.
+We opted for a more sensitive, holistic approach to working with the different groups involved which better served what we wanted to achieve.
+It felt felt important that we tried to engage with people who were affected by the issues in the play – the migrant crisis, austerity – but who might not see the play itself.

 There were two words we kept coming back to.
 The first was ‘hope’, which was what confirmed in my mind that I wanted to stage Lampedusa in the first place – the note of uplifting defiance the play ends on.
 The second was ‘celebrate’, whatever it was that we created outside of the performance to engage people needed to ‘celebrate’ the values of the play.
 In this vein, we began to plan an event which would invite the different groups we had spoken to, groups which work with refugees within their respective communities, to come to the Citz on an afternoon during the production run where they could bring friends and family and enjoy performances, food and conversation.
 We began referring to this event as a ‘Celebration’.